War of 1812: Single-ship actions

 The more recently built frigates of the US Navy were intended to overmatch their opponents.
 The United States did not believe that it could build a large enough navy to contest with the Royal Navy in fleet actions.
 Therefore, where it could be done, individual ships were built to be tougher, larger, and carry more firepower than their equivalents in European navies.
 (Note: "They are superior to any European frigate," Humphreys wrote of the design he had in mind, "and if others should be in [the enemy's] company, our frigates can always lead ahead and never be obliged to go into action, but on their own terms, except in a calm; in blowing weather our ships are capable of engaging to advantage double-deck ships."
 In another design Humphreys proposed "such frigates as in blowing weather would be an overmatch for double-deck ships, and in light winds evade coming into action.")
 The newest three 44-gun ships were designed with a 24-pounder main battery.
 These frigates were intended to demolish the 36- to 38-gun (18-pounder) armed frigates that formed the majority of the world's navies, while being able to evade larger ships.
 Similarly the Wasp class ship-sloops were an over-match to the Cruizer class brigs being employed by the British.
 The Royal Navy, maintaining more than 600 ships in fleets and stations worldwide, was overstretched and undermanned; most British ships enforcing the blockade were (with a few notable exceptions) less practiced than the crews of the smaller US Navy.
 (Note: With sufficient training and drilling gunnery could be improved, but there was no immediate solution for the lack of crew numbers on British ships.
 There were six hundred ships in service, manned by only 140,000 seamen and marines.
-Subsequently the Royal Navy was spread out thin which compromised a crew's overall efficiency and could not rival the quality and efficiency of the crews employed in the smaller, all-volunteer U.S. Navy.)
+Subsequently the Royal Navy was spread out thin which compromised a crew's overall efficiency and could not rival the quality and efficiency of the crews employed in the smaller, all-volunteer US Navy.)
 This meant that in single-ship actions the Royal Navy ships often found themselves against larger ships with larger crews, who were better drilled, as intended by the US planners.
 (Note: Admiral Warren was evidently concerned, because he circulated a standing order, on March 6, directing his commanders to give priority to "the good discipline and the proper training of their Ships Companies to the expert management of the Guns."
 All officers and seamen on the North American station were urged to keep in mind "that the issue of the Battle will greatly depend on the cool, steady and regular manner in which the Guns shall be loaded, pointed & fired."
 Two weeks later, the Admiralty issued a circular to all the British admirals, discouraging the daily "spit and polish" scouring of the brasswork and directing that "the time thrown away on this unnecessary practice be applied to the really useful and important points of discipline and exercise at Arms.")